amgryrebel/amgryrebel/README.md

-hi, im amgry, you can call me fridge i'm an indie game dev and work with my friends to make really dumb projects
+hi, im amgry, you can call me fridge. i'm an indie game dev and work with my friends to make really dumb projects